lanranranM/SquidGame-CovidLife/README.md

 ### **How to play the game**

 The game is controlled by mouse.
 Moving the mouse and the staff character will move with you.
-Lefts click to cast magic and turn the targeted student into a cat.
+Left click to cast magic and turn the targeted student into a cat.

 press 'q' to quit the game,  space to restart.